maryamariyan/LoggingGenerator/README.md

 }
 ```

-Sometime, the logging level needs to be a dynamic property rather than being statically built into the code.
-You can do this by omiting the logging level
+Sometimes, the logging level needs to be a dynamic property rather than being statically built into the code.
+You can do this by omitting the logging level
-from the attribute and instead supplying it as an argument to the logging method
+from the attribute and instead supplying it as an argument to the logging method:

 ```csharp
 static partial class Log